Forgot Password?

 Before You Call for Service...

-A Simple Overview of Spa Chemicatry and Disinfecting: The filtering action of your spa's filter can effectively remove soil particles and other devris, but the addition of spa chemicals is required to disinfect your spa.
-Bromine is the disinfecting agen most commonly used in spas.
+A Simple Overview of Spa Chemistry and Disinfecting: The filtering action of your spa's filter can effectively remove soil particles and other debris, but the addition of spa chemicals is required to disinfect your spa.
+Bromine is the disinfecting agent most commonly used in spas.
 Bromine products possess strong oxidizing properties, which cause them to react with and destroy many foreign materials other than bacteria.

 pH Control